 The Battlefield 6 special edition’s extras won’t mirror this, but look for the bundle’s extras to revolve around in-game currency and the game’s various game modes.

 Battlefield 6 Pre-Orders

 You can expect Battlefield 6 to go on sale when EA announces the game.
-Don’t buy any Battlefield 6 pre-orders from eBay or other services promising early access right now.

-You can expect EA to provide pre-order bonuses.
+You can also expect EA to provide pre-order bonuses.
 To give you an idea, here’s what was offered to those who pre-ordered a copy of Battlefield 5.
 EA called it the “Enlister Offer.”